aevyrie/tolstack/README.md

 4. Determine the chain of dimensions needed to define the stackup that results in your target measurement.
 5. Using this chain of dimensions, record the dimensions and tolerances as projected on your axis, making sure the signs are correct.

+### Use Cases

-Analyzing 1D tolerance stackups is useful for answering questions like:
+One-dimensional tolerance analysis is useful for answering questions like:
 * Will this sandwich of plastic parts and PCBs fit into my enclosure 99.99% of the time?
-* When I depress this button, will I make electrical contact with the switch before I bottom out?
+* When I depress this button, will I make electrical contact with the switch before it bottoms out?
 * Knowing the dimensional tolerances of some purchased components, what tolerances must I set for the assembly to function?

 ## Build Instructions